Welcome to Frombork

 Alighting from the bus on the main road, what looks like a castle above you is, in fact, a cathedral, established by the Warmian bishops in the 13th century after a forced departure from nearby Braniewo, following an uprising of pagan Prussians.
 Later, from 1466 to 1772, Frombork was part of Poland, before it shifted to Prussian control as Frauenburg.

 The town took a serious pummelling in WWII, but the cathedral miraculously survived.
-Frombork was repopulated by Poles exiled from territories annexed by the Soviet Union and many locals speak passable Russian to this day.
+Frombork was repopulated by Poles exiled from territories annexed by the Soviet Union.

 The complex is the main draw in Frombork, but the icing on the cake is its association with Nicolaus Copernicus.
 It was here that he spent the latter half of his life and conducted most of the observations and research for his heliocentric theory.
 Copernicus was buried in the cathedral, having survived just long enough to have the first printed copy of his great work placed in his hands – or so the legend goes.